ferrandezraul/fogaina_rails/README.md

 Turbolinks can not be removed cause otherwise the submenus do not work. https://stackoverflow.com/questions/21293051/foundation-5-topbar-not-working-consistently-in-rails-4

+## Pictures
+Do not use images bigger than 3MB. (limited by the system)

 ### Configuring and running the unit tests

 TODO